Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 ### Q&A: Are you going to add any Template/Blueprint system? https://www.youtube.com/watch?v=tkwKMTaTpV8

 <details>
-<summary>This question may have been asked previously at least 8 other times, as recently as November 2020 and as early as June 2020.</summary>
+<summary>This question may have been asked previously at least 9 other times, as recently as November 2020 and as early as February 2019.</summary>

 * November 17th, 2020 Livestream Q&A: Can we have your opinion on Blueprints? https://www.youtube.com/watch?v=0HoRmIFZq4Y
 * [November 3rd, 2020 Livestream Q&A: Blueprints?](https://archive.satisfactory.video/transcriptions/yt-Vm5LIvY8TtA) https://www.youtube.com/watch?v=Vm5LIvY8TtA